University of Kansas

 Course CodeCourse TitleCourse HoursTransfer CodeTransfer TitleTransfer Hours

-BIOL 135Principles of Cell and Molecular Biology 4 BIOL 150 Prin. of Molecular Cellular Biology+ AND BIOL 154 Intro Biology Lab for STEM Majors+
+BIOL 135Principles of Cell and Molecular Biology +4 BIOL 150 Prin. of Molecular and Cellular Biology AND BIOL 154 Introductory Biology Lab for STEM Majors

 CHEM 124